Equal Pay Day, which falls on April 11 this year, is a stark reminder of how far we as a society have to go before we truly achieve gender equality.

 Prior to 1995, Ontario workers could join a union by simply signing a union card—a process known as card check certification.
 A workplace became unionized if 60 per cent of the workers signed a union card.
 In 1995, the Conservative government of Mike Harris attacked workers’ rights by making it more difficult to join a union.
 The introduction of a ballot system provided employers with the advantage and increased opportunity to divide workers and prevent unionization.

 By restoring card check, we will create a more equal Ontario which works for more workers.
-The Canadian Labour Congress reports women with union representation earn $6.65 per hour more than women without unions.
+The Canadian Labour Congress reports women in Ontario with union representation earn $7.83 per hour more than women without unions.
 The union advantage is clear.

-UFCW Canada is running a campaign to Close the Gap and I strongly encourage our members and allies to participate by sending a message to your MPPs .
+UFCW Canada has a campaign, whcih is called Closing the Gap, and I strongly encourage our members and allies to participate by sending a message to your MPPs .
 Together, let us fight for fairness and create an Ontario where our sisters, daughters, mothers, and friends can thrive.